Skip to main content

 Your initial consultation

-During your first visit, you’ll meet with an orthopedic surgeon who specializes in joint replacement for people with obesity.
+During your first visit, you'll learn about joint replacement for people with obesity.
 Your appointment will include:

 • A medical history review: We want to understand how your joint pain affects your daily life.
 We’ll go over any challenges you’ve faced while trying to achieve a healthy weight.
 And we’ll discuss whether you have other medical conditions that could impact your ability to have surgery.